 • Chemistry 1050 and 1051, St. John’s Campus or Chemistry 1200 and 1001, Grenfell Campus

-• Six credit hours in English courses or 3 credit hours in English and 3 credit hours in a Memorial University Critical Reading and Writing (CRW) course.
+• 6 credit hours in English, 3 credit hours of which may be replaced by any MUN Critical Reading and Writing (CRW) course.

 • Mathematics 1000* and 1001

 • Physics 1020 or 1050 and Physics 1021 or 1051

 *MUN Calculus Placement Test (CPT) - The alpha grade a student receives on MUN's CPT will be converted to a numeric grade when calculating academic scores.
 A= 87, B=75, C=65 and D= 55.

 A course in which a final grade of Pass was awarded will be viewed as having been successfully completed.

 IMPORTANT: Candidates should demonstrate their ability to handle five courses (15 credit hours) per semester in at least two semesters.
 Given the competitive nature of the admissions process, the Admissions Committee may consider factors such as course loads taken throughout university, and the number and frequency of repeat course attempts in making their recommendations for admission.

 Applicants who have completed courses outside of Memorial University and would like information about potential transfer credits, please contact the Registrar's Office.
 Be prepared to provide the following information:

 • Course number(s)